 You can attach attributes to identify the different applications and show them on a graph.
-For example, on a graph, I can plot a line of each aborted batch in Datacap so I can then easily identify the application.
-You could have it all on one graph but for me, it is visually easier to read arranged this way.
+For example, on a graph, I can plot a line of each aborted batch in Datacap so I can quickly identify the application.
+You could have it all on one graph, but for me, it is visually easier to read arranged this way.

 In addition, I have an overall dashboard that encompasses everything together rather than the three individual applications.

 I’ve set up a scheduled task to send me the previous day’s report in a pdf document at a quarter past midnight.
 The report is as long as the tests you’ve enabled.
 You can choose not to show everything, but I’d rather see everything all at once; therefore, it is 18 pages long for a particular customer.
 It’s not actually a lengthy read because it is colour coded.
 It saves me from going on their system to check the other tests.

 In Reveille, you have resources, monitors and tasks.
 The tasks are the individual checks on each thing.
 I have the availability one sent so I can see for the day when it’s failed, the severity and for how long.
 It also sends me a list of every single task, every monitor, and every single resource, all broken down.
 In addition, that gets emailed to the IT help desk once a day for the previous day.
 I prefer to have the report with the full day of the previous day rather than half-finished data, but it is pretty configurable to set up as you like.